porjo/docker/docs/man/docker-run.1.md

    Publish a container's port to the host (format: ip:hostPort:containerPort |
 ip::containerPort | hostPort:containerPort) (use **docker port** to see the
 actual mapping)

+**--forward-chain**=*chain-name*
+   Sets the Netfilter chain name that forwarding rules will be appended to.
+If the chain does not exist, it will be created.
+The default behaviour is to insert rules into the FORWARD chain.

 **-h**, **-hostname**=*hostname*